 LABEL DESCRIPTION General Click this switch to enable or disable the interface.
-When the switch goes to the right function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Name Enter a service name of the connection. Туре Select ADSL over ATM as the interface that you want to configure.
 The Zyxel Device uses the ADSL technology for data transmission over the DSL port.
-Mode Select Bridge when your ISP provides you more than one IP address and you want the connected computers to get individual IP address from ISP's DHCP server directly.
-If you select Bridge , you cannot use routing functions, such as QoS, Firewall, DHCP server and NAT on traffic from the selected LAN port(s).
+Mode In NAT mode, the Multy Device routes traffic between a local network and another network such as the Internet.
+Choose NAT mode if you want the Multy Device to assign local IP addresses to devices connected to it (DHCP) and use routing features.
+In Bridge mode, the Multy Device broadcasts traffic to the local network from the Internet.
+Choose Bridge mode if you have an existing router in your network and you don't want to reconfigure routing settings.
 ATM PVC Config uration (These fields appear when the Type is set to ADSL over ATM.)
 VPI [0-255] The valid range for the VPI is 0 to 255.
 Enter the VPI assigned to you.
 VCI [32-65535] The valid range for the VCI is 32 to 65535 (0 to 31 is reserved for local management of ATM traffic).
 Enter the VCI assigned to you.
 Encapsulation Select the method of multiplexing used by your ISP from the drop-down list box.
-Choices are • LLC/SNAP-BRIDGING: In LCC encapsulation, bridged PDUs are encapsulated by identifying type of the bridged media in the SNAP header. • VC/MUX: In VC multiplexing, each protocol is carried on a single ATM virtual circuit (VC).
+Choices are: • LLC/SNAP-BRIDGING: In LCC encapsulation, bridged PDUs are encapsulated by identifying the type of the bridged media in the SNAP header. • VC/MUX: In VC multiplexing, each protocol is carried on a single ATM virtual circuit (VC).
 To transport multiple protocols, the Zyxel Device needs separate VCs.
-There is a binding between VC and the type of the network protocol carried on the VC.
+There is a binding between a VC and the type of the network protocol carried on the VC.
 This reduces payload overhead since there is no need to carry protocol information in each Protocol Data Unit (PDU) payload.
-Service Category Select UBR Without PCR for applications that are non-time sensitive, such as email.
-Select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth for voice or data traffic Select Non Realtime VBR (non real-time Variable Bit Rate) for connections that do not require closely controlled delay and delay variation.
-Select Realtime VBR (real-time Variable Bit Rate) for applications with bursty connections that require closely controlled delay and delay variation.